polito-ThesisManagement/Portale-PoliTO/.github/ISSUE_TEMPLATE/task.md

 ---

 # Task Description
 - Describe the new feature or technical work to be done here.

 # Linked User Story (-ies)
-- Link user story (-ies) to this task here
+- Link user story (-ies) to this task here.

 # Subtasks
 - [ ] List subtasks here.